How does monetary policy affect income inequality in Japan? Evidence from grouped data: Data

 Pre-tax income data are complemented by macroeconomic data such as real GDP (rgdp), the unemployment rate (unempl), 10-year government bond yields (ltir), the real effective exchange rate (reer) and stock market prices (eq) measured by the NIKKEI225 index.
 As pointed out in \citet{Amaral2017}, inflation expectations are a crucial determinant of inequality.
 We measure inflation expectations, as one-year ahead projections of consumer price inflation (p).
 Inflation forecasts are obtained from the IMF's biannual world economic outlook database and converted to quarterly frequency by reusing the biannual observations over the quarterly frequency domain.
-Last we include several measures for the monetary policy stance of the Bank of Japan (BoJ).
-These include the overnight effective call rate (stir), 2-year government bond yields (2ygby) and the shadow rate (ssr) of \cite{Wu2016}.
-Exchange rate data stem from the BIS and an increase denotes an appreciation in real terms; all other macroeconomic data are obtained via the FRED database, \url{https://fred.stlouisfed.org/}.\footnote{Data mnemonics are as follows, rgdp:\verb+JPNRGDPEXP+, ltir:\verb+IRLTLT01JPM156N+, eq:\verb+NIKKEI225+ and m3:\verb+MABMM301JPM189S+.} Our sample for the combined income and macro data spans the period from 2002Q1 to 2016Q4.
+Last, we include several measures for the monetary policy stance of the BoJ.
+These include the the shadow rate (ssr) of \cite{Wu2016}, the 2-year government bond yields (2ygby) as well as the recently proposed target and path factors of \citet{Kubota2020}.
+Exchange rate data stem from the BIS and an increase denotes an appreciation in real terms; all other macroeconomic data are obtained via the FRED database, \url{https://fred.stlouisfed.org/}.\footnote{Data mnemonics are as follows, rgdp:\verb+JPNRGDPEXP+, ltir:\verb+IRLTLT01JPM156N+, eq:\verb+NIKKEI225+ and m3:\verb+MABMM301JPM189S+.} Our sample for the combined income and macro data spans the period from 2002Q1 to 2018Q4.

-In a first step and to assess the accuracy of the proposed modeling framework, we plot the estimated Gini coefficient over time.
-The results are depicted in \autoref{fig:GiniW}.

-The figure shows that changes in income inequality in Japan over the sample period have been quite modest.
-For data using all households, the Gini was largest at the beginning of the sample (about 0.3) and increased slightly from 2013 onward.
-The Gini coefficient based on data for workers' households shows a similar picture, with the exception that data for the most recent sample period indicates a decline in inequality, while figures for all households do not show a clear trend for that period.
-Our estimated time series is well in line with other Gini coefficients derived from descriptive stastiics as in \cite{Inui2017} and \citet{Saiki2014}.